Diverticulitis Slideshow: Causes, Symptoms, and Treatments

-Patients with mild symptoms, such as abdominal pain, may benefit from anti-spasmodic drugs such as chlordiazepoxide (Librax), dicyclomine (Bentyl), hyoscyamine (Levsin), atropine, scopolamine, phenobarbital, hyoscayamine (Donnatal), and diphenoxylate and atropine (Lomotil).
+Patients with mild belly pain may get help from anti-spasmodic drugs such as atropine, chlordiazepoxide (Librax), dicyclomine (Bentyl), diphenoxylate and atropine (Lomotil), hyoscyamine (Levsin), phenobarbital, and scopolamine.

-When diverticulitis symptoms -- abdominal pain, cramps, and fever -- are mild, oral antibiotics are usually sufficient.
-When pain is more acute, a clear liquid diet to allow the colon and bowel to recover may also be prescribed.
-When pain is increasingly severe, or when there is high fever or the inability to drink liquids, a hospital stay may be necessary, along with intravenous antibiotics and cessation of food or drink for a few days.
+When diverticulitis symptoms -- abdominal pain, cramps, and fever -- are mild, antibiotics taken by mouth are usually enough.
+When pain is worse, a clear liquid diet to allow the colon and bowel to recover may also be prescribed.
+When pain is increasingly severe, or when there is high fever or the inability to drink liquids, a hospital stay may be necessary, along with intravenous antibiotics and not eating or drinking for a few days.

 Complications of Diverticulitis